Enable GitOps for Kestra with the SyncFlows Task

 Sync all flows including child namespaces

-On top of that, we can also sync all the flows inside of child namespaces too.
-In our repository, we have a sub folder called tutorial with more flows in it.
-We can sync those as well by adding the includeChildNamespaces property and setting it to true.
+You can also sync all flows in child namespaces.
+In the repository, there is a sub-folder called tutorial with more flows.
+Sync those as well by adding the includeChildNamespaces property and setting it to true.

 id: sync_flows_from_git